jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) the time frame within which a territorial authority must—
     (i) apply the EPB methodology to identify buildings or parts of buildings in the area that are potentially earthquake prone (see section 133AG); and
-    (ii) report to the chief executive on its progress towards that objective; and (b) the deadline for completing seismic work on a building or a part of a building in the area, if it is subject to an EPB notice (see section 133AM).
+    (ii) report to the chief executive on its progress towards that objective; and (b) the deadline for completing seismic work on a building or a part of a building in the area, if it is subject to an EPB notice (see sections 133AM, 133AMA, 133AMB, and 133AMC).

 ### 133AE Meaning of priority building
 (1) In this subpart, priority building means any of the following that are located in an area of medium or high seismic risk: